ericu/PythonPractice/3d/README.md

 * e: Toggle display of the last voxel outline on or off.
 * q: Quit

-Currently the calculation of the field is quite slow; I'm looking into how I might use multiple cores to speed it up, as I've done with other python projects, but that'll have to wait until I've got a bit more time.
+Computing the field is done in a background process, so there will be a small pause while it's generated, but the animation shouldn't be interrupted.

 ![screen capture of the running program](bounce.gif)